Walsden: Etymology

 Walsden's name is of Anglo-Saxon origin meaning "Valley of Foreigner" or "Valley of he who is Foreign".
 Foreign refers to the Celtic Britons who lived in West Yorkshire at the time of the Anglo Saxon Petty Kingdoms.
 Thus, it has the same root as Wales and as Wallonia in Belgium.
 It has been said in the past that it comes from "Wolves' Den", this is dismissed as a folk etymology.

 Religion

 The Parish Church is St. Peter's (Church of England), originally constructed between 1846–48.
 The Grade II listed spire of 1864 is all that remains of the Victorian church, which was devastated by fire on 28th May 1948.
 The rest of the building was reconstructed and reconsecrated in 1956, so that the nave now has a number of mid-century architectural features.
+As of 2025, the building is closed due to safety concerns, but the congregation continues to meet elsewhere in the village.

 The church has an associated school nearby, Walsden St Peter's CE (VC) Primary School.